 The first day you bring home your new hamster, make sure it’s a pleasant, calm homecoming.
-You’ll also want to have a water bottle and a food bowl (heavy enough not to be tipped over) waiting for the new arrival.
-Fill the habitat with treats, and toys (a wheel or tunnels for exercise and chew toys) to make it a happy hamster home.
+You’ll also want to stock up on small pet products so you can be prepared when you bring them home.
+Have a water bottle and a food bowl (heavy enough not to be tipped over) waiting for your new arrival.
+Fill the habitat with treats and toys (a wheel or tunnels for exercise and chew toys) to make it a happy hamster home.

-Hamsters like to chew, gnaw and gnash.
-Choose a habitat with a solid bottom or go for a glass aquarium tank with a well-ventilated wire mesh top.
-Line the habitat with 1 to 2 inches of aspen, pine or recycled-paper.
+Choose a large habitat with a solid bottom and a well-ventilated top.
+Be sure to check and make sure it’s escape-proof!
+Line the habitat with at least 2-3 inches of hamster bedding or recycled-paper.
 Sprinkle in a few shavings from your hamster’s old habitat and your new friend will feel at home right away.
-Make sure your hamster’s food isn’t in the same place as the bed
+Make sure your hamster’s food isn’t in the same place as the bed.